jmart95/abalone-model-deploy/README.md

 ## Layout of the SageMaker ModelBuild Project Template

-`jenkins/seed_job.groovy`
+`buildspec.yml`
- - this file is used to create Jenkins pipeline using `Jenkinsfile`.
+ - this file is used by the CodePipeline's Build stage to build a CloudFormation template.

-`jenkins/Jenkinsfile`
- - this file contains pipeline definition for stages in Jenkins pipeline, and you can modify it to add/delete/update stages in the pipeline.

 `build.py`
  - this python file contains code to get the latest approve package arn and exports staging and configuration files.
 This is invoked from the Build stage.